OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/which_errors_to_handle/screencast/slides.md

 ---

-# Where to handle errors in the example
+# Where to handle errors in the example?

 - in `create_markdown_table`
   - `data` is neither a list nor a dict
 - in `convert_dol_to_lod`:
   - `data` is a dict but contains values that are not lists
-  - `data` is a dict of list but the list have unequal length
+  - `data` is a dict of lists but the lists have different lengths
-- in a function that also gets called in `convert_lod_to_dol`
+- in `create_markdown_table`, branch of if-statement that gets called if data is a list:
   - `data` is a list, but contains entries that are not dicts
   - `data` is a list of dicts but the dicts have different keys